kumina/awssyncer/README.md

 - `S3_BUCKET`: The name of the AWS S3 bucket to which data should be synchronised.
 - `FILTER_REGEX`: Regular expression of files/directories whose activity
-  should be monitored.
+  should not be monitored.
 This does not mean that these files will not end up in S3.
 It only applies to monitoring; not synchronisation.
 - `SYNC_EXCLUDES`: List of globs that should be passed to the `aws s3 sync --exclude`.
 Globs are separated by a `|` character.
 For example, `*.jpg|*.mp3` will cause `aws s3 sync` to be invoked with